jspieler/personal-website/README.md

 # Personal Website
-My responsive personal website built using JavaScript, React and CSS and based on [Create React App](https://github.com/facebook/create-react-app).
+My responsive personal website built using JavaScript, React and CSS.
 Currently, this is my project to learn JavaScript and React.
 The original design is from [Cryptical Coder](https://www.youtube.com/watch?v=3aCoZudPEKE&list=RDCMUCzDPCRJHfPusmXd6zl8bE7w&index=2).

 See: